Eco-Flow/pollen-metabarcoding/README.md

 ```

 ## Test Data
-The data used to test this pipeline and used in the `test` profile can be accessed via the [ENA ID: PRJEB26439](http://www.ebi.ac.uk/ena/data/view/PRJEB26439).
+The data used to test this pipeline via the [ENA ID: PRJEB26439](http://www.ebi.ac.uk/ena/data/view/PRJEB26439).
+There are two test profiles using this data:
+`test_small` - contains 3 samples for small, fast testing.
+`test_full` - contains 47 samples (the entire dataset) for large, real-world replication testing.

 ## Contact Us